nbird33/Basic-Java-Projects/README.md

 # Basic-Java-Projects
-Many different java projects first created in 2018 during my freshman and sophmore years of college.
+Many different java projects first created in 2018/2019 during my freshman and sophmore years of college.
+Much of this code is meant to serve as basic foundation in java solving various basic problems.